 F3.
 Is there protection from the illegitimate use of physical force and freedom from war and insurgencies?
 0 / 4

-Israeli security personnel and civilians face small-scale terrorist attacks in the West Bank; some 12 people were killed in such attacks during 2017, according to B’Tselem.
-Meanwhile, 38 Palestinians were killed by Israeli security forces and three others were killed by settlers; in at least some of these cases, the Palestinians apparently posed no imminent lethal threat.
+Israeli security personnel and civilians face small-scale terrorist attacks in the West Bank.
+B’Tselem reported that seven Israeli civilians and five security personnel were killed in the West Bank by Palestinians during 2018.
+Meanwhile, 34 Palestinians were killed by Israeli security forces, and four others were killed by settlers.

 F4.
 Do laws, policies, and practices guarantee equal treatment of various segments of the population?
 1 / 4